behu-kea/dat20-classes/week-8/thymeleaf.md

 Today we will be continuing work on the social media we started creating Monday.

+If you did not get to do any work on the exercises and would like to start from scratch, then write me and i will give the solution for mondays exercise.

 | Url/endpoint   | Description                                                  | Request method |